Home » Latest building materials and components statistics

 Latest building materials and components statistics

-Published: 10/09/2024
+Published: 07/02/2025

-Each month the Department for Business and Trade publishes construction material price indices, covering All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK, and providing statistics on bricks and concrete blocks production, delivery and stock for Great Britain.
+Each month the Department for Business and Trade publishes construction material price indices, categorised under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK, and providing statistics on bricks and concrete blocks production, delivery and stock for Great Britain.

 Source: Department for Business & Trade – Building materials and components statistics, Table 1a